pbvdh/MusicPlayer/README.md

 Plan:
 - MP3s will be stored in a local folder but their file paths will be tracked with a DB
 - This will also track other information such as playlists and artists
-- The application will make API calls to retrieve this information
+- The application will make RESTful API calls to retrieve this information (using node.js)
 - The application will simply be accessed through a web browser, locally hosted, as I am to practice UI test automation on it in the future.

+Tools used
+- Postman to test POST requests